 Let the pumpkin bread cool completely before removing from the pan, then enjoy.

 Store the bread in an airtight container in the fridge for up to three days or freeze it for up to six months.

-To give this coconut flour pumpkin bread an extra layer of flavor and texture, add 1/2 cup of dark chocolate chips, raisins, pecans, walnuts, and/or chopped apples to the batter, if desired.
+To give this pumpkin bread with coconut flour an extra layer of flavor and texture, add 1/2 cup of dark chocolate chips, raisins, pecans, walnuts, and/or chopped apples to the batter, if desired.

 More coconut flour recipes to try

-- These chocolate drizzled cookies are made with coconut flour and coconut oil.
+- These chocolate drizzled paleo coconut oil cookies are made with coconut flour.